marinasundstrom/CheckedExceptions/docs/exception-handling.md

 }
 ```

+**Handling the Exception Locally**

-To address this, you can catch the exception:
+To address this, you should catch and handle the exception:

 ```csharp
 public void Foo()